SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 - The ABAP Doc documentation tool allows you to add special ABAP Doc comments to ABAP source code for documentation.
 - ABAP Doc comments consist of one or more lines starting with `"!`.
 - You can place these comments before declarations (e.g., in classes and methods) to document functionality, add notes, and so on.
-- In ADT, click, for example, on class names or methods to display ABAP Doc comments (if available) in the *ABAP Element Info*, or choose F2 to display the information.
+- In ADT, click, for example, on class names or methods to display ABAP Doc comments (if available) in the *ABAP Element Info* tab, or choose F2 to display the information.
 - Find more information on ABAP Doc [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/ABENDOCCOMMENT.html).
 - The following example demonstrates ABAP Doc comments, showing various commenting options, including:
   - Using HTML tags for formatting.
 Only a selected set of HTML tags is supported.
 You can choose *CTRL + Space* in the ABAP Doc comment for input help.